lcharette/UF_FormGenerator/README.md

 At this point, with typical UserFrosting (or any framework) setup, you would be diving into your controller and twig files to manually create your html form.
 This can be easy if you have a handful of fields, but can be a pain with a dozen of fields and more.

 This is where FormGenerator steps in with the use of a new `form` attribute.
-Let's do add it to our `project` form first :
+Let's add it to our `project` form :

 ```
 {